Kindergarten Subjects & Curriculum for Homeschoolers

 I also recommend using leveled readers once you finish Foundations A to keep kids motivated and build up reading fluency.
 These leveled readers are great to do alongside Foundations B.

 I’ve used Logic of English Foundations with two of my kids so far, and we love this curriculum.
-This is one curriculum that I think is most important to get and focus on in Kindergarten.
+It is the one curriculum that I think is the most important to get and focus on in Kindergarten.

 Related: Logic of English Curriculum Review